tub-rip/DERD-Net/README.md

 #### Output

-- Pixel-wise depth estimation for each Sub-DSI
+- Pixel-wise depth estimation for each Sub-DSI:
   - Single value at selected pixel for single-pixel network version
   - 3x3 grid at selected and neighboring pixels for multi-pixel network version